zhutmost/spinalhdl-template/README.md

 <h1 align="left"> SpinalHDL Project Template </h1>
 </div>

-This repository is a SBT project template to help starting your SpinalHDL works.
+This repository is a Mill project template to help starting your SpinalHDL works.
 SpinalHDL officially provides a SBT [template](https://github.com/SpinalHDL/SpinalTemplateSbt), and this repository is inspired by [Chisel](https://github.com/freechipsproject/chisel-template) and introduces some GitHub Actions to get you started with a clean project.

 You can choose this template or the [official one](https://github.com/SpinalHDL/SpinalTemplateSbt) at will.